sfeir-open-source/sfeir-school-nx/docs/markdown/intro/00-TITLE.md

 ##==##

 <!-- .slide: class="transition-bg-green-5" -->
-# Déroulement de la formation
+# Before we start

 <p class="center">
-C'est quand la pause ?<br>
+When is break time ?<br>
-Quand est-ce qu'on mange ?<br>
+When is lunch time ?<br>
-Tour de table ...
+Quick Roundtable...
 </p>
 <br><br>